toolness/htmlpad/README.md

 While HTMLpad is a Django application, you don't need to have Django installed system-wide.
 That's because running `manage.py` automatically creates a virtual environment, downloads and installs the appropriate version of Django and any other dependencies, and activates the virtual environment for the duration of the script.

 However, this can sometimes result in a broken virtual environment, particularly if `manage.py` is aborted while it's still setting things up.
-If anything goes amiss, try wiping the `.virtualenv` directory and try again.
+If anything goes amiss, try wiping the `.virtualenv` directory and starting over.

 ### Deployment ###